 Transport options for Egypt

 There are many public transport options to travel around Egypt for all types of budgets;

 - Egypt by Plane – Egyptair has the biggest fleet of planes that run all over Egypt and the Middle East.
-They also have a generous check in allowance (23KG) on all flights and provide meals and drinks for even the shortest of flights.
+They also have a generous check-in allowance (23KG) on all flights and provide meals and drinks for even the shortest of flights.
 I always use Skycanner to book flights.

 - Egypt by Train – Trains run to most of the tourist attractions and cities in Egypt.
 For more information see the Man in Seat 61, the guru of all things train travel.

 - Egypt by Bus – I used GoBus for many journeys in Egypt.
 This is the cheapest way to travel around.
 They have an app to book on the go.
 I used them many times!
 Some of the buses have leather reclining seats, touch screen TV and coffee/snacks.
 You can see my full review here.